-GeoCities was also a whole world that is now gone.
+GeoCities was also a world that is now gone.
 It was an online country that millions of people lived in.
 Geocities had its own unique cultures, neighborhoods, modes of communication, and highways to travel on.

 The platform was first created in 1994 by John Bohnett and David Rezner.
 It was originally called Beverly Hills Internet.
 In 1999 it was acquired by Yahoo and renamed Yahoo!
 GeoCities.
 In 1999, GeoCities was the third-most visited website online.

-GeoCities offered a home for users to host their personal pages, fan sites, school projects, creative work, chat rooms, and anything else they wanted to share with the world.
+GeoCities offered a home for users to host their personal pages, fan sites, school projects, creative work, chat rooms, and anything else they wanted to share with the internet.
 Ten years later, Yahoo announced that they would close GeoCities.
 An estimated 38 million webpages were deleted when GeoCities shut down in October 2009.
-The Japanese version of Geocities was only recently shut down in March of 2019.
+The Japanese version of Geocities was recently shut down in March of 2019.